LIVESTREAMING: Watch GhanaWeb TV's compelling content

 Source: www.ghanaweb.com

-It's yet another start of the week and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.
+It's yet another day of the week and GhanaWeb TV will be bringing its viewers a line-up of compelling programmes and national events.

-For today’s itinerary, an episode of the Untold, Talkertainment and many other exciting programmes will air on GhanaWeb TV.
+For today’s itinerary, an episode of the Say It Loud, People and Places and many other exciting programmes will air on GhanaWeb TV.

-Parliament will also convene in the House later today, March 22, 2021 after it approved the 2021 Budget and Economic Policy statement of government on Friday, March 19, 2021.
+Parliament will also convene later today, March 23, 2021 at 10:00 am to conduct the business of the House.

 These events and many more will be streamed live on GhanaWeb TV on Youtube: GhanaWebTV.